 USS George H.W.
 Bush is one of the aircraft carriers that received the name of a very important character in the history of the US Navy, namely George H.W.
 Bush.
 He was the 41st President of the United States, but also the former Director of Central Intelligence George H.W.
-Bush and naval aviator during the World War II.
+Bush, and a naval aviator during World War II.

-The vessel belongs to the Nimitz class and is able to carry 90 fixed-wing aircrafts and helicopters.
-The innovation on this ship consists of the environmental upgrades it received, among which there is a vacuum collection, a marine sewage system that has the purpose of using fresh water instead of sea water to decrease the maintenance costs.
+The vessel belongs to the Nimitz class and is able to carry 90 fixed-wing aircraft and helicopters.
+The innovation on this ship consists of the environmental upgrades it received, among which there is a vacuum collection and a marine sewage system that has the purpose of using fresh water instead of seawater to decrease maintenance costs.

 History of the USS George H.W.
 Bush (CVN-77)

 Laid down: 6 September 2003

 Decommissioned: still in active service

 Beam: 252 ft (76.8 m)

 Propulsion: 2 x Westinghouse A4W nuclear reactors, 4 x steam turbines, 4 x shafts, 260,000 shp (194 MW)

 The capacity of people on board: ship's company - 3,200; air wing - 2,480